 Shipping internationally can open up a huge new market.
 However, it is more complex and expensive.
 You will need to handle customs forms and be aware of much higher costs.
 Start with domestic shipping.
 Once you are comfortable, you can explore shipping to other countries.

 Yes, and it's a good idea for expensive items.
 Most carriers offer insurance for an additional fee.
 This protects you if the package is lost or damaged during transit.
-Check with your chosen carrier for their insurance options and costs.
+For US sellers, Etsy Shipping Labels often offer an easy way to add insurance.